LMD-Academy/LMDpro1.1/src/docs/course_structure.md

   - **Standalone Course:** A comprehensive course within a Field (e.g., Introduction to Modern Management, Autonomous AI Agent Development).
     - **Sub-Course (Module):** Specific learning units within a Standalone Course (e.g., The Evolution of Management Thought, Foundations of Autonomous AI Agents).
       - **Lesson:** An individual teaching unit focused on a single concept or a few closely related concepts within a Module.
-        - **Activity:** The actual content or task a user engages with in a lesson (e.g., Video, Reading, Quiz, Assessment, Interactive Scenario, Project).
+        - **Activity:** The actual content or task a user engages with in a lesson (e.g., Reading, Quiz, Assessment, Interactive Scenario, Project).

 ## 2. Content Principles for Sub-Courses (Modules) & Lessons

 - **Clear Learning Objectives:** Each module and lesson should have clear, actionable learning objectives.
 - **Practical Application:** Emphasize real-world application, case studies, and examples.
-- **Engaging Content:** Use a mix of text, 3D animated videos (AI-generated), interactive elements (quizzes, scenarios), and practical exercises.
+- **Engaging Content:** Use a mix of text, interactive elements (quizzes, scenarios), and practical exercises.
 - **Structured Sections:** Break down content into logical sections with clear headings (H1-H6 in Markdown).
 - **Concise Overviews:** Each Field, Standalone Course, and Sub-Course (Module) should have a brief overview (1-3 sentences) summarizing its content and purpose.
 Lesson overviews can be integrated into the module content.
 - **Appropriate Difficulty and Length:** Clearly indicate estimated difficulty (Beginner, Intermediate, Advanced, Professional, Senior, Executive) and length (in hours or pages, or by number of activities for lessons).